AMDA Student Portal

 - VIEW the online portal account for overall total credits and courses successfully completed.

-- Every semester, students should be registered for 15.0 credits to complete the 120.0 in eight semesters.
+- Every term, students should be registered for 15.0 credits to complete the 120.0 in eight terms.

-- Set an appointment with the Education Dept/Registrar’s Office to ensure students are on track and plan for upcoming semesters.
+- Set an appointment with the Education Dept/Registrar’s Office to ensure students are on track and plan for upcoming terms.

 Prior Credit/Transfer Course Evaluation for BFA Programs